 Hear from experts Claude Silver, Chief Heart Officer at Vayner Media, and Dara Blumenthal, Ph.D. and adult development coach.

-Giving feedback regularly and explaining why you are doing so shows your people that you care about them personally.
-And while not every action requires feedback, it’s important to make feedback a regular process.
+Giving regular feedback, and explaining why they are doing so, will help the manager show their people that they care about team members.
+And while not every action requires feedback, it’s important to make feedback a habit.
 When positive feedback is given often, it prevents occasional critical or corrective feedback from becoming an ordeal.

-Obviously, the hierarchal divide between you and your direct reports can make receiving candid feedback more difficult.
-This is why we have developed our 360° review template, which allows managers to receive specific feedback on areas of their choosing, from direct reports, peers and leaders.
+Obviously, the hierarchal divide between a manager and their direct reports can make receiving candid feedback more difficult.
+This is why we have developed our 360° review template, which allows managers to receive specific feedback on areas of their choosing, from direct reports, peers, and leaders.

-While the thought of asking for this kind of feedback can be daunting, knowing where you stand, how your efforts are being perceived, and how your coworkers are eager to see you grow will give you a framework for your development.
-And this, in turn, could offer you a great deal of peace of mind while you navigate the ups and downs of your new role.
+While the thought of asking for this kind of feedback can be daunting, knowing where they stand, how their efforts are being perceived, and how their co-workers would like to see them grow will give managers a framework for their development.
+And this, in turn, could offer them peace of mind while they navigate the ups and downs of their new role.

 Were you recently promoted to be manager of a diverse team?

 Check out this guide for new managers on how to empower diverse teams.